infinitered/ignite/docs/Setting-up-monorepo.md

 npm install -g ignite-cli
 ```

-2. Generate a New App:
+2. Generate a new app:
 Navigate to the apps/ directory and run the following command to create a new app:
 ```
 cd apps